-If you’ve been involved in a motor vehicle accident, your first call after the police should be to a car injury lawyer.
+If you’ve been involved in a motor vehicle accident, your first call after the police should be to a car injury lawyer to build a car accident case.
 Motor vehicle accidents happen every day, and they happen even if you are doing everything right.
 Sometimes, they are just unavoidable with so many drivers and distractions on the road.
 Other times, weather can contribute to dangerous conditions, resulting in a car accident.
-They are scary and dealing with insurance companies can feel overwhelming and confusing.
+They are scary and dealing with insurance adjusters can feel overwhelming and confusing without hiring a lawyer.

 Here are some of the most important things you should know about motor vehicle accidents in Michigan, and the steps you should take to navigate through the process as smoothly as possible.